 Improve External Collaboration with Microsoft Teams Connect Shared Channels

 Are you finding it hard to switch tenants to collaborate with external organizations?
 Switching tenants makes it tedious for the user to handle conversations, files, tasks, and workflows with multiple guest tenants.
-Here comes the Microsoft Teams Connect shared channels that allows you to access the external data easily without switching the Office 365 tenants.
+Here comes the shared channels (also known as Teams Connect) that allows external access in Microsoft Teams without switching the Office 365 tenants.
 Let us dig deeper into this blog to gain more knowledge about the shared channel, ways to create them, share them, and many more down the pages.

 Like other team channels, shared channels allow you to share and co-author files, meet your team members directly and collaborate on apps in real-time.
 Instead of collaborating only with team members, it allows you to collaborate with other teams and organizations.